Plenty of people take up running to get fit, but does running build muscle?

 In a 2017 study by experts from the Department of Kinesiology at Taylor University, 12 university students and five older subjects were studied as they embarked on a 10-week high-intensity interval training program.
-Researchers found that 'aerobic exercise is an effective mode of activity for the promotion of cardiorespiratory fitness and increase in whole muscle size of the quadriceps.’
+Researchers found that 'aerobic exercise is an effective mode of activity for the promotion of cardiorespiratory fitness (capacity of the circulatory and respiratory system) and increase in the whole muscle size of the quadriceps.’

 However, just running will not be enough to build muscle.
-If increased muscle mass is your goal, incorporating sprint and muscle training, like HIIT, can help you gain muscle mass.
+If increased muscle mass is your goal, incorporating sprint and muscle training, like HIIT, can help you gain muscle mass, according to the Journal of Exercise Science.
 Alongside your training, getting enough rest, listening to your body, and eating a nutritionally balanced diet will also help build towards your goals.
 We have advice on what to eat before a run if you need it.

 How long does it take to build muscle?